Rfam/rfam-docs/docs/source/genome-annotation.rst

 :``--cut_ga``:
    specifies that the special Rfam GA (gathering) thresholds be used to determine which hits are reported.
-These thresholds are stored in the Rfam.cm file.
-Each model has its own GA bit score threshold, which was determined by Rfam curators as the bit score at and above which all hits are believed to be true homologs to the model.
-These determinations were made based on observed hit results against the large Rfamseq database used by Rfam (`Nawrocki et al., 2015 <http://nar.oxfordjournals.org/content/43/D1/D130>`_).
+See more in the section :ref:`Gathering cutoff`.

 :``--rfam``:
    run in "fast" mode, the same mode used for
    Rfam annotation and determination of GA thresholds